GSA/digitalgov.gov/content/posts/2014-11-10-get-more-health-content-for-your-websites-apps-and-social-media.md

 ---
+url: /2014/11/10/get-more-health-content-for-your-websites-apps-and-social-media/
 date: 2014-11-10 11:05:26 -0400
-title: 'Get More Health Content for Your Websites, Apps, and Social Media'
+title: Get More Health Content for Your Websites, Apps, and Social Media
 summary: 'Several federal agencies and offices have worked together to create a free and easy way for public health partners to incorporate our Web content, images, video, data, and infographics into other sites, apps, and social media.
 Through digital media syndication, the&nbsp;science-based&nbsp;resources of the Department of Health and Human Services (HHS), Centers for Disease Control and'
-authors: [christen-geiler]
+authors:
+  - christen-geiler
 categories:
   - Content
   - Mobile